CollinPatrick/Unity-Object-Pools/README.md

   void | SetConstructor(ConstructObject) | Sets the constructon action for objects upon creation. void | SetPrefab(GameObject) | Sets the prefab used to create new objects in the pool<br> **\*GameObjectPool Only.**
  </details>

-``Both ObjectPool and GameObjectPool are serialized classes that can be exposed in the Unity editor.``

 ## Interface IPoolObject
 <details>